Feb 2, 2026

 Using generic anchor text.
 "Click here" tells Google nothing.
 Use descriptive, keyword-rich anchor text.
 "How to fix orphan pages" beats "click here" every time.

 Creating orphan pages.
-Every time you publish a new page, go back to 3–5 older posts and add contextual links to the new content.
+Every time you publish a new page, go back to a few older posts and add contextual links to the new content.

 Linking randomly without intent.
 Only link when it adds value.
 Ask: "Does this link help the reader understand the topic better or take the next logical step?"